vinicius-f-pereira/netpractice/README.md

 ## Mandatory part
 This project is about solving networking problems to make a network run.

-I can try to explain how the concept of this project works, but I found several repository that have a better explanation that I can do.
-So, I'll put links below.
+I can try to explain how the concept of this project works, but I found several repository that have a better explanation that I can do and so forth.
+So, I'll put some helpful links below.

 ## Repository
 [Tim Blaase's Repository](https://github.com/tblaase/Net_Practice) \